Emilie Loring

 Emilie Baker Loring (September 5, 1866 – March 13, 1951) was an American romance novelist of the 20th century.
 She began writing in 1914 at the age of 50 and continued until her death after a long illness in 1951.
-After her death, her estate was managed by her sons, Selden M. and Robert M. Loring, who, based on a wealth of unfinished material they discovered, published 20 more books under her name until 1972.
+After her death, her estate was managed by her sons, Selden M. and Robert M. Loring.
+Based on a wealth of unfinished material they discovered, the sons published 20 more books under her name until 1972.
 These books were ghostwritten by Elinore Denniston.

 Personal life

 Emilie Loring was born in Boston, Massachusetts, in 1866 to George M. Baker and Emily Frances (Boles) Baker.
 Her father was a playwright and publisher and her mother was a homemaker.
 Loring married Victor J. Loring, who was a lawyer.
 She died in Wellesley, Massachusetts, on March 13, 1951.
 At the time of her death, Loring had sold more than a million copies of her first 30 books.

 Loring's sister, Rachel Baker Gale, wrote a number of suffrage parlor plays.

 Loring's son, Selden M. Loring, was also an author.
 He wrote Young Buckskin Spy (Lantern Press, 1954) and Mighty Magic: An Almost-True Story of Pirates and Indians (Holliday House, 1964).

 The papers of Emilie Loring are housed in the Department of Special Collections, Boston University, Mugar Memorial Library.